 Sure enjoyed my day off today.
 Among other things, I drove as far as I was comfortable with toward the Kokanee Glacier.
 That road’s a bit much for my little car.
-Met a lot of pickup trucks that looked at me quizzically.
+Met a lot of people driving trucks who looked at me quizzically.

 A fire broke out near Interfor’s Castlegar operations today (in a landfill / wood waste area) sending a lot of smoke into the air.
 Two helicopters and fire crews from Castlegar, Robson and the mill hit it pretty quickly.
 As of 8 p.m. it’s still smouldering and could be a while before it’s fully extinguished.